 Wide Receivers

 Emeka Egbuka (TB) — Chris Godwin’s availability for Week 1 is up in the air after he underwent a “minor” surgery to “clean out” his ankle in the spring, which landed him on the PUP to open camp.
-HC Todd Bowles told NFL Network on Aug.
-1 that Godwin is moving well, but is still not doing everything, and he remains without a timeline.
+GM Jason Licht said on Aug.
+5 that Godwin is advancing through the protocols, but no decision has been made about whether he’ll start the season on the PUP.
 ESPN’s Dan Graziano wrote that the Bucs aren’t counting out Godwin for the season opener, but they believe there’s a chance he could miss a couple of games at the start of the season.
 Egbuka and second-year Jalen McMillan are receiving extra reps in training camp and potentially early in the season, which will give them chances to establish themselves next to or ahead of Godwin.
-Mike Evans has the best opportunity to maintain his role as the clear X receiver, while Godwin could find himself in a rotation with Egbuka and McMillan in the other two spots in 11 personnel.
+Mike Evans has the best opportunity to maintain his role as the clear X receiver.
+At the same time, Godwin could find himself in a rotation with Egbuka and McMillan in the other two spots in 11 personnel.
+ESPN’s Jenna Laine called Egbuka the standout performer of camp, noting that he’s polished, strong, and has a steady demeanor as the team’s big slot receiver.
 Egbuka could get the chance to establish a bigger role right out of the gates, and he’s a player to target in fantasy drafts.
-(Added Aug.
-4)
+(Updated Aug.
+7)

 Tight Ends